 We’ve all seen movies or read stories about that coach that goes beyond the three elements mentioned; a coach who provides the three core services but who also exhibits the mysterious mixture of intuition and wisdom.
 If you get that kind of coach you are indeed lucky, or blessed.
 This kind of coach has a powerful process that is applied to different individuals based on EACH person’s specific personality, character and need.
 (You know… “Wax on…Wax off”).

 When you watch this kind of coachwork it’s almost magical.
 Comments, words, silence, suggestion or assignment are all perfectly timed to help take the coached person to the next step.
 Sometimes the path seems strange to the person being coached, but if trusted, the desired result lies around the corner, just out of site.

 Whether you are receiving the three core elements of coaching or are lucky enough to have the fourth element of “process-driven, intuitive-wisdom” – there is a basic test to determine whether the coaching is a positive experience or not.
 You know the coaching experience is a good one when you have regular sessions with your coach, you can’t wait to talk to your coach and you can’t wait to tell someone else what you’ve learned.

-The 5th Law of Renewal sustains success.
-It results in growth.
-Use it.
-Get coaching to help you get to be the best.
-Then keep coaching to help you keep getting better.
+If you want to be the best you can be, get coaching.
+Then keep getting coached to help you keep getting better.
 But don’t stop there – take what you’ve learned and pass it on.
 Become a coach to someone you want to grow.
 Help their “best” become better too!